 In 2014, I got to know a remarkable Pakistani-American artist living in Seattle.
-On the urging of a dear friend Rita Meher, I went to meet her and see her work.
+After reading about her work in a local magazine, I went to meet her and see her work.
 I found her work to be courageous, created with genuine hard work, rooted in her experience as a woman, and challenging the intercultural, societal norms about what women are supposed to feel and what women are supposed to talk about or not talk about.
 I went on to produce a short documentary on her, teaming up with a couple of colleagues.

 The artist is Humaira Abid and I am so excited for her first American solo exhibit which opened just opened at the prestigious Bellevue Arts Museum.
 Congratulations, Humaira!